Few examples are this literal.

 .
 See also The Force Is Strong with This One

-- Bleach: It's a basic secondary ability of anyone who is spiritually aware to be able to sense the reiatsu of other spiritually aware/active beings.
-Depending on their level of exposure to the spirit world, however, will depend on how well they can interpret and react to it.
-Even characters who are said to be bad at reiatsu-control have no problem sensing the reiatsu of others unless anyone is actively working to suppress their reiatsu.
+- It's a basic secondary ability of anyone who is spiritually aware to be able to sense the reiatsu of other spiritually aware/active beings.
+How well they can interpret and react to it depends on their level of exposure to the spirit world, however.
+Even characters who are said to be bad at reiatsu-control have no problem sensing the reiatsu of others, unless anyone is actively working to suppress their reiatsu.

-- In the first filler arc, mod souls which could specifically sense the Bount were introduced.
+- In the first filler arc, mod souls which can specifically sense the Bount are introduced.

-- Early on in Dragon Ball Z, the ability to sense ki/power levels without a scouter or other device was part of what separated the good guys from the bad guys.
-Vegeta was the only non-hero on Namek with the ability, having picked it up on Earth.
-As the series went on, more and more people were able to do it on their own.
+- Early on in Dragon Ball Z, the ability to sense ki/power levels without a scouter or other device is part of what separated the good guys from the bad guys.
+Vegeta is the only non-hero on Namek with the ability, having picked it up on Earth.
+As the series went on, more and more people are able to do it on their own.